AnthonyKalampogias/PurpleKeep/README.md

 - It is suggested to **not** run the script as a sudoer `sudo ./purpleKeep.sh` due to the tools that are installed from the web either from GitHub or in general will only be available for root, the script on startup will ask for your password so it will provide it itself when it is needed for an installation.
   - You can check which commands use sudo privileges by running in your terminal `cat purpleKeep.sh | grep sudo `
 - The script will create a folder on your users Desktop to keep all the logs outputted in case you want to give them a look
 - It is also advised that if you are to run this script on a freshly installed OS to keep an eye on the screen for there may be some pop up messages from packages that might need user interaction
+- I also noticed that when some packages have their own "GUI" in the terminal, because the script prints out that GUI you can't respond to the prompted message so if you are aware of such application that does that please execute `sudo apt update && sudo apt upgrade -y` before the script just to be sure